DUCH714/SincKAN/README.md

 ## Evaluation

-To train the model(s) in the paper, change the directory to the specific directory,
+To evaluation the model(s) in the paper, change the directory to the specific directory,

 for example, run command for approximation: